metalogicoder/Sprint-Challenge-Node-Express/Review.md

 I enjoyed learning how calling 'express()' to build our servers was actually returning a function that we could work from while if we used something like 'express.json()' it acts as a body parser to help translate our code inso JSON.

 ## What is Middleware?
+Middleware is software that add functionality to our server.
+Our data usually passes through them in the order that they are called while traveling through the server.

 ## What is a Resource?